OSC/ood-documentation/source/faqs.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The first place to bring any issue you encounter with OnDemand is our community `Discourse <https://discourse.openondemand.org/>`_.
-The discourse connects you with a large OnDemand community that can give advice and share solutions to many common problems or questions.
-Our full-time developers are also very active on discourse, investigating problems and offering individualized solutions and expert advice.
-For more dedicated support, consider our `support subscription <https://openondemand.org/subscribe>` and find us at conferences like SC, ISC, PEARC, and our very own GOOD conference.
+The first place to bring any issue you encounter with OnDemand is our community `Discourse <https://discourse.openondemand.org/>`_, which connects you with a large OnDemand community that can give advice and share solutions to many common problems or questions.
+Our full-time developers are also very active on Discourse, investigating problems and offering individualized solutions and expert advice.
+For more dedicated support, consider our `support plan <https://openondemand.org/subscribe>` and find us at conferences like SC, ISC, PEARC, and our very own GOOD conference.

 We also offer